nevesnunes/Dual-Boot-Guide/README.md

 # Maybe GRUB isn't working?

-If you suspect this, try to load it manually with a `Live CD` image.
+Try to load it manually with a `Live CD` image.
 The procedure is called **chainloading**, since you will be running your installed GRUB from the image's GRUB:

 ```
 set root='(hdX,gptX)'
 chainloader /EFI/Microsoft/Boot/bootmgfw.efi
 boot
 ```
 Where `hdX` is your disk, `gptX` is your EFI partition.
+Confirm with `set`.

 Here we assume you have the hard-coded Windows path replaced with GRUB.